 An application form must be submitted to the Academic Records Section, Center for Academic Affairs, during its office hours by the deadline for each semester in which student is applying for leave.
 In the case of submission by mail, applications must be postmarked on or before the deadline date.
+In the case of submission at the office, it must be submitted by 3:30 pm on the weekday prior to the deadline when the deadline is on weekends and holidays.

-10. WITHDRAWAL FROM THE UNIVERSITY
+11. WITHDRAWAL FROM THE UNIVERSITY

-If a student wishes to withdraw from the university, he/she should submit a "Request for Withdrawal from the University" form to the Academic Records Section, Center for

-Academic Affairs, together with his/her student ID card after consulting with the advisor or the Program director.
-The withdrawing student must also pay all tuition and fees due up to that point in full.
+If a student wishes to withdraw from the university, he/she should submit a "Request for Withdrawal from the University" form to the Academic Records Section, Center for Academic Affairs, together with his/her student ID card after consulting with the advisor or the Program director.

-11. WITHDRAWAL FROM THE PH.D.
+12. WITHDRAWAL FROM THE PH.D.
 PROGRAM AFTER COMPLETING ALL THE REQUIREMENTS EXCEPT FOR DISSERTATION

-If a student wishes to withdraw from the Ph.D. program after completing all the requirements except for the doctoral dissertation, a "Request for Withdrawal from the University" (退学順) should be submitted to the Center of Academic Affairs, Academic Records Section.
+If a student wishes to withdraw from the Ph.D. program after completing all the requirements except for the doctoral dissertation, a "Request for Withdrawal from the University" (退学願) should be submitted to the Center of Academic Affairs, Academic Records Section.